 Install microwave at chest height at maximum.
 Having a microwave too high can result in hot food spilling on your face or body.

-Have your kitchen fitted with a smart tech smoke detector.
-You will be alerted and can make a timely call to fire fighting department or put off the fire if it’s small.
+Has your kitchen fitted with a smart tech smoke detector; You will be alerted and can make a timely call to the fire fighting department or put off the fire if it’s small.

 When removing a lid, slowly push it to one side to avoid the steam burning your hand.
 You don’t want to have your face on top of the cooking pot as the pressure can burn it too.